cerminar/ntuple-analysis/README.md

 An example of how to run it:

-`python analyzeHgcalL1Tntuple.py -f cfg/default.yaml -i cfg/datasets/ntp_v68C.yaml -c single_empart_guns_egvalid -s doubleele_flat1to100_PU200 -n 300 -d 2`
+`python analyzeHgcalL1Tntuple.py -f cfg/hgctps.yaml -i cfg/datasets/ntp_v81.yaml -c tps -s doubleele_flat1to100_PU200 -n 1000 -d 0`

 ### Configuration file
 The configuration is handled by 2 yaml files.